torch-core/tep-vault-standard/TEPs-Vault.md

 - **assetMasterAddress**
   - **Description**: Jetton Master address of the underlying asset, if a Jetton.
   - **Requirements**:
-    - MUST be recorded if the underlying asset is a Jetton.
+    - MUST be presented if the underlying asset is a Jetton.
     - MUST NOT be present if the asset is TON.
     - If managing multiple assets, MAY be a dictionary mapping asset identifiers to master addresses.
   - **Type**: Address
 - **assetWalletAddress**
   - **Description**: Vault’s Jetton Wallet address for the underlying asset, if a Jetton.
   - **Requirements**:
-    - MUST be recorded if the underlying asset is a Jetton to facilitate transfers and operations.
+    - MUST be presented if the underlying asset is a Jetton to facilitate transfers and operations.
     - MUST NOT be present if the asset is TON.
     - If managing multiple assets, MAY be a dictionary mapping asset identifiers to wallet addresses.
   - **Type**: Address